MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ORDER BY [Calendar Year]
 ```

 Returns the calculated total sales for years 2013 and 2014, and combined calculated total sales for years 2013 and 2014, as a table.
+The measure in the DEFINE statement, Internet Total Sales, is used in both Total Sales and Combined Years Total Sales expressions.

 ![DAX Evaluate with measure defnition](media/dax-queries/dax-evaluate-define.png)